Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Nestled in the heart of Tuscany lies a city that has captured the hearts of many travellers for centuries.
-Florence, also known as Firenze, is a treasure trove of art, culture, and history that offers visitors an unparalleled experience.
+Are you asking yourself – is Florence worth visiting?
+Florence also known as Firenze, is a treasure trove of art, culture, and history that offers travellers an unparalleled experience.

-Ask anyone who’s been to Florence, why should I visit Florence Italy and they’re likely to talk to you about the stunning Renaissance architecture and the world-renowned museums and galleries.
+Ask anyone who’s been to Florence, “why should I visit Florence Italy” and they’re likely to talk to you about the stunning Renaissance architecture and the world-renowned museums and galleries.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.